srirachy/bootstrap_final/README.md

-# Mobile Friendly Websites Project
+# Mobile Friendly Websites Final Project

 ## Description
 This project has the following requirements: